 My personal highlight in France: Visiting the colorful and abundant markets!
 You will be awed by the array of fresh produce and local delicacies.
 The local producers and market vendors will delight you with a wordy tasting à la française.

-About Me: At the end of my master in Tourism Studies in Switzerland, I choose the sun of the South of France and Provence for my internship.
+About me: At the end of my Master in Tourism Studies in Switzerland, I choose the sun of the South of France and Provence for my internship.
 I then had the opportunity to stay at French Side Travel to grow with this company and create great offers for our partner travel agencies around the world.
-I love designing attractive and authentic trips that show all the best that France has to offer, including outdoor activities, culture, and food and wine of course!
+I love designing attractive and authentic trips that show all the best that France has to offer, including outdoor activities, culture, food, and wine of course!

 Every traveler should: Go behind the obvious and discover the small streets of the towns and villages you cross.
 Looking up and admiring the facades and decorations of the buildings, there are always unusual or funny elements to discover.
 And what could be better than a guided tour with a local guide to accompany you on your walk!